This is the default message for the success message

 - Lafayette Gourmet- Galeries Lafayette, 35 Boulevard Haussmann, 75009

 Though Pierre Marcolini is technically Belgian, this chocolate maker has become an international name.
-With a very contemporary aesthetic, Marcolini made his mark by promoting his “from Bean to Bar” philosophy, underscoring his relationship to small-scale chocolate producers and the use of single bean varieties. eu.marcolini.com
+With a very contemporary style, Marcolini stood out by promoting his “from Bean to Bar” philosophy, underscoring his relationship to small-scale chocolate producers and the use of single bean varieties. eu.marcolini.com

 - 89 rue de Seine, 75006